-Course Calendar: A tentative course calendar is on the last sheet of this syllabus (pp. 7-8).
+Course Calendar: A tentative course calendar is on the last sheet of this syllabus (pp. 9-10).

 Exams: I expect to have 3 exams during the semester, in addition to the final exam (unless we are deluged with snow!)
-This semester I will try a different grading policy than I have used in the past.
 I will drop the lowest of the three semester exam scores, but I will include the final exam.
 The final exam will count the same as each of the two highest semester exams.
 (I may change this arrangement if I get far behind in the course schedule.
 An example of such a change would be counting the highest three of all four exams, including the final.
 I will announce any such change in the grading scheme as early as feasible, but at least two weeks before the end of the semester.)